-The Association is on the modified cash basis of accounting where revenues are recognized when received and expenses when they are paid.
+The Association is on the modified cash basis of accounting where it records assessments when collected for future period as a prepaid assessment liability.
+Expenses are recorded when paid.

 To ensure observances of limitations and restrictions on the use of financial resources, the Association maintains its accounts using fund accounting.
 Financial resources are classified for accounting and reporting purposes in the following funds established according to their nature and purpose.